Recommendations

 Their consistency and vibrancy is just incomparable.

-I would highly recommend purchasing the sample card to try the full range of colours
+I would highly recommend purchasing this sample card first, to try the full range of colours.

-Schmincke has also come out with a limited edition 'Super Granulation' series last year.
+Schmincke has also come out with a limited edition 'Super Granulation' series.

 These are special effects colours; they separate beautifully and create gorgeous textures in paintings.